matter-labs/zksync-era/docs/external-node/04_observability.md

 ## Metrics

-EN exposes a lot of metrics, a significant amount of which aren't interesting outside the development flow.
+EN exposes a lot of metrics, a significant amount of which aren't interesting outside of the development flow.
 This section's purpose is to highlight metrics that may be worth observing in the external setup.

-If you are not planning to scrape Prometheus metrics, please unset `EN_PROMETHEUS_PORT` environment variable to prevent memory leaking.

 | Metric name                                    | Type      | Labels                                | Description                                                        |
 | ---------------------------------------------- | --------- | ------------------------------------- | ------------------------------------------------------------------ |